-The Company recently completed a field study program to collect additional primary information to be used as part of the drilling permit application process being undertaken.
-Timing for completion of the application process and receipt of necessary permits for drilling is uncertain.
+The Company recently completed a field study program to collect additional primary information to be used as part of the drilling permit application process.
+The Company filed an application for a drilling permit in November 2017, however, timing and approval for this drill permit is uncertain.